 The PC Polo Committee issue regular newsletters to help Branches and Centres take part in Polo as much as possible.
 Please see the Polo Packs below.

 How Do I Progress Further?

-The main Pony Club polo season takes place in July and the start of August ending with The Pony Club Polo Championships, which held at the prestigious Cowdray Park Polo Club, West Sussex.
+The main Pony Club polo season takes place in July and the start of August ending with The Pony Club Polo Championships, which are held at the prestigious Cowdray Park Polo Club, West Sussex.